maixnor/wu-quartz/content/First Lecture GLE.md

 → Free floating shareholders are getting "scammed" since they now are a debtor without any decision

 ###### After purchase
-#todo add slide 14
+#wontfix add slide 14
 - down-stream merger.
 SPV and Target Company merge so one disappears
 - now target company owes debt to Sub B

 → this is also called a <mark class="hltr-orange">debt push down</mark>

 #### Analysis
-#todo add pic slide 16
+#wontfix add pic slide 16
 of (legal) position of parties
 - holding company and its shareholders
 	- are happy